 In this complex equation, agricultural credit has been erected for decades as a central pillar of rural modernization strategies.
 Inspired by theories of agricultural modernization (Schultz, 1964) and popularized by the rise of microfinance (Yunus, 2006), it is presented as the lever capable of breaking the vicious circle of poverty by allowing small producers to access modern inputs, invest in equipment and adopt productivity-enhancing technologies.
+However, recent systematic reviews by Khandker & Samad (2024) and Banerjee et al. (2025) suggest that the transformative potential of microcredit is highly context-dependent and often overstated in policy discourse.
 By relaxing the liquidity constraint (Deaton, 1991), it is supposed to generate surpluses, increase incomes and, through multiplier effects, stimulate demand for labor within farms and in related processing, transport and marketing activities.
 Thus, credit is often perceived as a double-dividend instrument: increasing food production and creating jobs, offering a local alternative to rural exodus and perilous migration.

 Yet, this apparent consensus masks a much more contrasted empirical reality.
 A recent academic literature, based on rigorous evaluations and randomised controlled trials (RCTs), has strongly nuanced the early optimism.
 The meta-analyses of Duvendack et al. (2011) and the work of Banerjee et al. (2015) demonstrate that the average impacts of microcredit on poverty reduction and business creation are weak, heterogeneous and non-systematic.
 In the agricultural sector specifically, high risks (climatic, health, market), persistent problems of information asymmetry and the inadequacy of financial products can cancel out the potential benefits of credit, or even plunge households into over-indebtedness (Karlan et al., 2014; Morduch, 2009).
 More worryingly, access to formal credit remains highly selective, often favouring producers already endowed with land, social capital or education, to the detriment of the most vulnerable, thus risking accentuating inequalities rather than reducing them (Boucher et al., 2008).